HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 ### Exercise

+- Easy ways to stay healthy everyday.
+Go for an early morning walk.
+Enjoy the fresh air, cool breeze and nature.

 - Our body has amazing cleansing capabilities.
 We poop, pee, burp, fart, sweat, vomit, tear up, salivate, and many other internal organs that keep us as healthy as possible.
 All we really have to do is keep doing what aids these natural processes.

 - No treatment in the world will have even as remotely similar results as regular exercise.
 This is the silver bullet for your health.
 Your construction crew will repair everything in your body from injuries, sicknesses, inflammation to cancer cells.
 In fact, the "crew" will keep your body in such good shape that it will prevent 99% of afflictions.

 ### Socializing

+- The worst thing that can happen to any parent is to lose a child.
+To even think you lost a child is enough to send any man or woman to an early grave.
+You cannot rest.
+You cannot calm down.
+You cannot find peace until you know where your child is, whether your child is an infant or an adult, it doesn’t matter.
+If you do ever feel like disappearing from the world, at least let your family know where you are, don’t leave them in the dark — it could quite literally kill your parents, not to know if you’re safe.

 - Any loan provider asking for money before disbursing a loan is fraudulent.
 Banks and NBFCs deduct processing fees from the sanctioned amount rather than requiring upfront payments.